 Blank Rate Report

 The blank rate report shows the rate at which the fields are left empty in a form.
-Blank rate report in Freshworks CRM is measured intelligently and with much accuracy, the autofocus and autofills fields are not considered.
+Blank rate report in your web application is measured intelligently and with much accuracy, the autofocus and autofills fields are not considered.

 A field will be left blank when a user finds the field’s information as ambiguous or found it unwanted.